SergioETrillo/I-know-what-you-will-do-this-summer/README.md

 The team has worked together in a very effective way.
 We have worked in pairs and rotating members, every getting involved in the areas we liked, and reviewing other's work to understand what they were doing.
 Everyone in the team has made capital contributions, and the result is very satisfactory.
 We are proud of our work.

 At the same time, it has been lots of fun.
-Nothing is probably more satisfying thanto resolve a particularly complex challenge, kick and scream for 5 minutes out of pure joy, (like Cristiano Ronaldo scoring the goal that means a Champions league), and then call an "emergency meeting" with the other half of the team to explain them that the project is a disaster and that we need to change quickly the technology and introduce Rails into the equation, (Sorry Ben and Max but we couldn't resist :) )
+Nothing is probably more satisfying than to resolve a particularly complex challenge, kick and scream for 5 minutes out of pure joy, (like Cristiano Ronaldo scoring the goal that means a Champions league), and then call for an "emergency meeting" with the other half of the team to explain them that the project is a disaster and that we need to change everything and introduce Rails into the equation, (Sorry Ben and Max but we couldn't resist :) )

+##Special thanks to...
+* _Ben_, for patiently making all the requested changes for CSS styling, and rounding the pictures and making it looking all very nice!
+* _Max_, for creating his holiday-info-baby nice API and storing it in Heroku, and then driving the integration of the holiday suggestions into the web
+* _Omar_, for resolving problems that a whole bunch of people would struggle to resolve in months, in a couple of hours of mmmmms, erghrrs, and ahhhs!!!
+(Qué bueno eres carajo! :)
+* _Sergio_, for ordering tea with milk and sugar from the rest of the team, making bad jokes about broken software, creating supernatural bugs due to the most silly mistakes, and in some cases even resolving those bugs!